 - Make your CTA hover.
 To make sure your visitors see your primary “SHOP NOW” CTA, add it into your main navigation menu and allow that menu to ‘hover’ with visitors as they scroll down your page.

 - Make your button a different shape.
 Do you use ovals or squares for your CTA buttons?
-Try using irregular shapes instead to determine if they get noticed more by website visitors (see tip #4 in this blog post from Experiment Engine for more shape ideas).
+Try using irregular shapes instead to determine if they get noticed more by website visitors.

 Remember: a static, unchanging ecommerce website is a bad thing.
 Testing might sound intimidating, but often it’s small changes—like the size, shape, color, and placement of your CTA button—that can end up making the biggest impact.